Brief CLI Setup Guide

 What's Next?

-Now that the Brief CLI is installed:
+Now that the Brief CLI is installed and your agent is wired up:

 - Try

-brief ask "I'm new, show me around"to explore your product context - Run
+brief ask "I'm new, show me around"to explore your product context - Search before building —

 brief decisions search "..."to avoid redoing solved problems - Record decisions as you go —

-brief decisions createto build institutional memory
+brief decisions createto build institutional memory - Validate approaches —

 For more on using Brief effectively, see: